 Depending on what province you live in and how the dash cam is installed, it can be covered under your policy.
 In Ontario, a permanently installed dash cam can be covered under your policy limit for electronic equipment that was not factory installed.
 Check with your insurer to see if they will include a dash cam in your car.

 What Are The Benefits Of A Dash Cam?

 There are no car insurance savings with a dash cam.
 However, it can protect you from being deemed responsible for an accident that was not your fault.
 If you are ever involved with a case of insurance fraud, such as someone faking an accident, a dash cam can prove you are not at fault.
 It can also help identify and catch fraudsters in action.

-Here are the benefits of having a dash can be installed in your vehicle.
+Here are the benefits of having a dash cam installed in your vehicle.

 Dash Cams Provide Added Security

-Dash cams are synced to your car ignition which turns on and off with your car.
+Dash cams are synced to your car ignition, which turns on and off with your car.
 Some cameras are equipped to run at all times.
-You can program dash cams to record while parked or if it senses motion, known as parking mode.
+You can program dash cams to record while parked or, known as parking mode, or if it senses motion.
 These settings can benefit your case if there is car theft, vandalism or a hit and run.